lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 We just need to add the `constant_id` parameter.
 If the specialization constant is not defined, the default value present in the shader will be used.

-The final step is to use the `SpecializationConstants` in the `LightingRenderActivity` class:
+The final step is to use the `LightSpecConstants` class in the `LightingRenderActivity` class:

 ```java
 public class LightingRenderActivity {